Applicants l Licensed Providers l Parents l Child Care Home

 Overview of how CCAP works - from complaints to licenses and more FAQs

-Minnesota Department of Human Services provides child care programs licensing information
+Minnesota Department of Human Services provides child care program licensing information

 How do I know if a provider in Ramsey County is in good standing?